dominoes-poker/tg-bot/README.md

 # Poker on Bones telegram bot

-The telegram bot to manage the dominoes poker game
+The telegram bot to manage the domino poker game

-## How to start to play?
+## How to start the Game?

 1. Send `/start` to the bot
-2. Register a new player